ItsIsaacmcoe/splash-turnstile-solver/README.md

 # splash-turnstile-solver

-Bypass splash screen turnstile CAPTCHA, built as a coding challenge for a job opportunity
+This repository contains code developed as part of a technical challenge for a job screening process.
+The CAPTCHA-solving functionality was created to demonstrate technical skills in automation and problem-solving within a controlled, authorized environment.

+*Disclaimer: This code is provided for educational purposes only.
+The author is not responsible for any misuse or damage caused by this script*

 ## Requirements

 - Python 3.x
 - Chromium browser installed and accessible via the command line as `chromium`
 - Python packages:
 	- `requests`
 	- `websocket-client`

 ## Usage